fawrince/eventrecord/readme.md

 # What is this about
 1. Client application records the mouse movement from the screen
-2. Send coordinates to the web server over http
+2. Sends coordinate to the server over WebSocket connection
-3. Server-side emits a kafka message with coordinates to the topic specified on container startup
+3. Server emits a kafka message with coordinates to the topic specified on container startup
-4. When replay recording requested (via button) - sends coordinates to the client over sse-connection
+4. When replay recording requested (via button) - server sends coordinates to the client over sse-connection
-5. Replays mouse movement history on the screen
+5. Client replays mouse movement history on the screen

+# How to run
+docker build --tag eventrecord-server:1.0.0 -f Dockerfile-server . docker-compose up

+# Packages used
+github.com/gofiber/fiber/v2

-# Prompts
+# Hints
 ### build docker image
 docker build --tag eventrecord-server:1.0.0 -f Dockerfile-server .